liferay-search/liferay-docs/en/developer/customization/articles/50-overriding-osgi-services/04-reconfiguring-components-to-use-your-osgi-service-reference.markdown

 ## Reconfiguring the Service Reference

-@product@'s Configuration Admin lets you use configuration files to swap in service references on the fly.
+@sharepoint@'s Configuration Admin lets you use configuration files to swap in service references on the fly.

 1. [Create a system configuration file](/docs/7-2/user/-/knowledge_base/u/understanding-system-configuration-files)